notaryproject/specifications/specs/trust-store-trust-policy.md

     1. Verify signature `payload`
         1. Verify the signature envelope's `payload` matches the source [`payload`](./signature-specification.md#payload) that is getting verified.
 Make sure the artifact's digest, media type and size match the ones present in the signature envelope.
         1. Additionally for Blob artifacts, calculate the digest of the blob using the hashing algorithm deduced from signing certificate's public key (see [Algorithm Selection](./signature-specification.md#algorithm-selection)) and make sure the digests match.
-1. **Validate Authenticity:**
+1. **Validate Authenticity.**
+    1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
         1. For the `trustStore` configured in applicable trust-policy perform the following steps.
             1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named store.
             1. If all the certificates in the named store have been evaluated without a match, then fail this step.
         1. If `trustedIdentities` is `*`, any signing certificate issued by a CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
         1. Else validate if the X.509 subject (`x509.subject`) in the `trustedIdentities` list matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
 If a match is not found, fail this step.
 1. **Validate Expiry:**
     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
 1. **Validate Authentic Timestamp:**